Death and the Deathless #2

-Of course, this model of electricity and different gadgets is a bit dualistic because actually, even the apparent forms (the toasters and lamps) are themselves nothing but energy or movement showing up as apparent forms.
+Of course, even the apparent forms (the toasters and lamps) are themselves nothing but energy or consciousness or infinite potential showing up as apparent forms.
 Everything is one seamless, interdependent movement without beginning or end, always Here-Now.

 Here-Now (awareness-consciousness-presence-experiencing) is the common factor in every different experience.
 We never actually experience anything outside of Here-Now (or outside of consciousness).
 Are all my friends “out there” in some actual material world as I have been taught to believe, or are they “in here” in my subjective consciousness?
 Is consciousness all there is?
 Is it the fundamental ground of being?
 Or is this a universe made of dead matter, with consciousness arising out of complex nervous systems and brains?
 This is a question that has perplexed many, and perhaps in the end, we have to admit that, "Something unknown is doing we don't know what."
 And even to suppose that some-thing is "doing" all this creates a dualistic split that is purely conceptual and not actual.
 When we're simply present with the suchness (the vibrant presence and immediacy) of this moment here and now, these kinds of perplexing metaphysical questions (such as which comes first, the chicken or the egg, mind or matter?) seem to melt away.
 The one who needs to know vanishes.
 There is simply the sound of traffic, the clouds in the sky, the taste of coffee, the touch of a loved one, the spacious openness of aware presence.
 Just this!
 Without words, what is consciousness?
 What is matter?
 Are they two different things?
 Does one come first?

 Whether we explore by going more and more deeply into our